 Help desk software FAQ

 The best help desk system differs by organization and there is not one solution that is best for everyone.
-Some help desk software systems are dedicated to help desk and ticketing while some offer additional capabilities like IT Asset Management, Change Management, Knowledge Management, Patch Management, and Purchase Management.
+Some systems are dedicated to help desk and ticketing while some offer additional capabilities like IT Asset Management, Change Management, Knowledge Management, Patch Management, and Purchase Management.
 Some help desk systems can become quite complicated and expensive as well but may be overkill for smaller businesses.
 It is generally a good idea to try out a few different solutions to determine the feature set and cost that fits best with your organization.

 The goal of any help desk is to troubleshoot problems and provide guidance on utilizing computers, software, or other hardware within an organization.
 Help desk support is usually deployed through phone, website portals, instant messaging and/or email.